 Thinking of applying for a personal loan?
-You might be surprised to know that your credit score can actually determine the types of personal loans and interest rates you may be eligible for.
+You might be surprised to know that your credit score can actually influence the type of personal loan and interest rate you may be eligible for.
 Find out more about the relationship between credit scores and personal loans below:

-Your credit score is calculated using your financial history, which is documented in your credit report.
+Your credit score is calculated using your financial history held by credit reporting bureaus, which is documented in your credit report.
 Lenders use this score to assess how much risk there is involved in lending money to you.
 Your financial history consists of information such as:

 - How many accounts you have had, both open and closed